chargehive/configuration/docs/policy/method_lock.md

 FieldName | Required | Definition
 ---:|---|:---
-duration|true|Duration is the duration of time (in seconds) that a payment method should be locked for on application of this policy
+duration|true|Duration is the duration of time (in seconds) that a payment method should be locked for on application of this policy reason|false|Description of why the payment method was locked at this time.

 ## Full Example